How to get emergency information

 ANTI-ICING, SALT, GRAVEL, AND PLOWS

 - How does PBOT treat the roads?
 In winter weather, PBOT treats our roads with liquid anti-icing and deicing chemicals, spreads road salt and gravel, plows, and removes snow from the road.
 PBOT takes care to monitor air and road surface temperatures around the city, among many factors, to determine the best combination of these approaches on our routes.
 The intensity of one storm and the amount of accumulation can differ widely throughout the city because of altitude, temperature, and geographical differences.
 See our Winter Weather Center for our snow and ice routes, where we deploy salt, and to track our equipment in real time.

 - Where does PBOT spread gravel?
 PBOT spreads quarter-ten gravel to provide extra traction and break up compacted snow and ice in locations where deicing is less effective.
 PBOT uses gravel sparingly because of its negative impacts to our environment and the costly, time-consuming work of cleaning it up after a storm.
-For information on how gravel is cleaned up, see our After the Storm section below.
+For information on how gravel is cleaned up, see the second to last paragraph of our During and after a storm: parking, towing, and road hazards section below.

 - How much snow until PBOT starts plowing?
 PBOT plows snow after an accumulation of one-half inch or more.
 PBOT plows snow into berms curbside, not into the center of the street.
 This way, PBOT minimizes road hazards and allows for the greatest amount of coverage and visibility for all road users, including pedestrians.
 Our crews plow to within one-half inch of the pavement itself, to prevent damage to the road and our equipment.
 If the pavement is dry and blowing snow is light and cold, plowing is not always necessary.